mwittig/pimatic-unipi-evok/README.md

 ## Trouble Shooting

-* Error: unable to get status for device circuit ...
-Internal Server Error (500)
+* "Error: unable to get status for device circuit ...
+Internal Server Error (500)"

   If you get this error occasionally, it most likely occurs because you have setup a pimatic device with a circuit id which no longer exist in your Evok configuration, e.g. a 1wire sensor which has been unplugged from the the board.

+* "TypeError: Buffer.alloc is not a function" during installation

+  Make sure, you have node version 4.5 or greater installed.

 ## Acknowledgments